matrix-org/synapse/docs/specification.rst

 in milliseconds before they can try again.

 ..
 TODO
+  - Surely we should recommend an algorithm for the rate limiting, rather than letting every homeserver come up with their own idea, causing totally unpredictable performance over federated rooms?
   - crypto (s-s auth)
   - E2E
   - Lawful intercept + Key Escrow